MGreco2112/CCRI-PeopleAdmin/Applicant Portal Footer 3/README.md

 For the Responsive Mobile View of the site, the Apply to this Job button on the Job Description page is noticably thinner than the other two buttons.
 The button exists as two different HTML elements depending if the user is logged in or not, so this function will identify which element exists and modify that one accordingly.

 The conditional above the function call contains two statements.
-The first, `if (document.getElementById("postings_show"))`, results in true if the user is on the job description page.
-The second, `window.screen.width <= 768`, only results in true on mobile resolutions.
+The first, `if (document.getElementById("postings_show") && `, results in true if the user is on the job description page.
+The second, `window.screen.width <= 768)`, only results in true on mobile resolutions.

 Within the function a variable is declared for the element to be updated.
 When logged in the element is a Form, when logged out the element is an A Tag.
 The variable is named form in this instance.
 Next is a conditional to identify which button exists.
 Neither element has an id property, so the conditional checks for the class name. `if (document.getElementsByClassName("apply-to-job-form").length !== 0)` checks if there are any elements on the page with that name, which is the element that exists if a user is logged in.
 If this returns true, that form element is assigned to the form variable with `form = document.getElementsByClassName("apply-to-job-form")[0]`.
 If that returns false another conditional is checked, `if (document.getElementsByClassName("secondary_button_color").length !== 0)`, which checks for any elements that exist if the user is not logged in.
 If this results in true then the form variable is updated to `form = document.getElementsByClassName("secondary_button_color")[0]`.
 Finally, if form variable is not undefined (`if (form !== undefined)`), meaning that one of those if statements resulted in true, the width property is modified with `form.style.width = "15em"`